IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 # The Court of Birds
 ### Members
 Owl (religion): she.
 Haltingly soft spoken.
-- Identity: Morgana Saire, human Felichian priest
+- Identity: Morgana Saire, human Felichian priest (OR celestial warlock of gilead?)
 	- Actually a Felichian priest manipulated by Gilead.
 Thinks she's destroying Avizallo to gain Felichian converts, actually working for Gilead to find Nexida, lance of Kevar.
 	- Made contact with a strange power when she was a young cleric - currently holds some fragment of Gilead?
 - Heads all religious functions, manages clerical rituals for aquifers